SlashDashAndCash/OpenSSL-Bash-Warper/README.md

 Troubleshooting
 ---------------

-If you run into an error the template script interrupts and you have to clean up.
+If you run into an error, the template script interrupts and you have to clean up.

 For user and server certificates you can use the archive script.